PD-Mera/understanding-onnx/README.md

 # Deep Understand about ONNX

+In this project, I will use `torch` and `onnx` to provide from basic to complex understanding about ONNX

 ## How ONNX store params

 Create a simple onnx model with one `Conv2d` layer using `torch`